Hiking and Backpacking

 In summer, keep this hike as an option for afternoon as an escape from the heat of the dunes.
 Walk along a shady forested trail named for a late 1800s settlement, comprising 20 houses in its heydey.
 Rest near the trail's highpoint, where you'll find outstanding views of Mt.
 Herard, the dunes and the valley.

-(Please be aware that hunting is permitted in fall and early winter in Great Sand Dunes National Preserve, the mountain portion of the park and preserve.
+(Please be aware that hunting is permitted during fall in Great Sand Dunes National Preserve, the higher mountainous areas above the dunes.
 Check with a park ranger for details.)

 This trail follows a small creek to the summit of a low pass in the Sangre de Cristo mountains, winding through aspen and evergreen forests.
 Allow 2-3 hours to reach the pass; the trail is 3 1/2 miles (5.7 km) one way.
 American Indians and early settlers used this route for travel into the valley.

 Sand Ramp Trail

 This 11 mile trail is most commonly used as an access to various backpacking sites along the foothills, rather than as a destination trail for scenery, since it stays at the same elevation along the base of the mountains.
 Begin hiking the Sand Ramp Trail in Loop 2 of the campground or at Point of No Return Parking area.
 After the first two miles, much of this trail is sandy soil or pure sand, up and down along the foothills, so this hike can be grueling.
 Allow for more time than the mileage indicates.